Alan316/Movie-Collection-Database/README.md

 # MovieLogue
-DVD and digital film collection cataloging app built in Node.JS using MongoDB, Express, and Bootstrap
+DVD and digital film collection cataloging app built in Node.JS using MongoDB, Express, and Bootstrap 4.0 with my customized edits

 I hope to achieve the following functionality within this website. :
 ⋅⋅